How to Become a More Empathetic Communicator — and Why It Will Make You a Better Leader

 Don’t be afraid to speak to people about their communication preferences, and encourage open discussion of this among the team to help everyone learn and act more inclusively.
 As Sharon points out, you have to first be aware of your coworkers’ needs before you can communicate empathetically with them.

-3. Evaluate your own communication style to identify your strengths and weaknesses
+3. Evaluate your own communication skills and style to identify your strengths and weaknesses

 While it’s important to recognize the communication styles of others, it’s equally important to evaluate your own.
 It can be difficult to assess yourself objectively, which is why Sharon recommends asking a coworker who is not a close friend for feedback.